Cacharel Caracas Open

-The women's tournament ended in 1970 and the mens event continued.
+The women's tournament ended in 1970 and the men's event continued.
 From 1975 to 1976 the men's editions were known as the Caracas WCT tournament before it was briefly discontinued in 1982 the tournament was revived under a new name before it was abolished in 1983.

 History

-In 1927 the Venezuelan International Tennis Assoction was established and established a Venezuelan Lawn Tennis Championships at the first Altamira Tennis Club.
+In 1927 the Venezuelan International Tennis Association was established and established a Venezuelan Lawn Tennis Championships at the first Altamira Tennis Club.
 In 1946 the Altamira Tennis Club was formally created.
 In 1956 the Altamira International, also known as the Altamira International Invitation tournament was established at Altamira Tennis Club, Caracas, Venezuela.

-The Atamira International was organized as part of a spring (March to May) Caribbean Circuit which included tournaments in Jamaica (Kingston International Invitation), Puerto Rico (Caribe Hilton Championships), Trinidad and Tobago (Trinidad International) and Colombia, Colombia International (Ciudad de Barranquilla). the tournament attracted the top players of the day.
+The Atamira International was organized as part of a spring (March to May) Caribbean Circuit which included tournaments in Jamaica (Kingston International Invitation), Puerto Rico (Caribe Hilton Championships), Trinidad and Tobago (Trinidad International) and Colombia, Colombia International (Ciudad de Barranquilla).
+The tournament attracted the top players of the day.

 In 1970 the women's event was discontinued.
 The tournament continued under brand name Altamira International until 1974.
-Between 1975 and 1976 the mens event became part of the WCT Circuit and was known as the Caracas WCT tournament.
+Between 1975 and 1976 the men's event became part of the WCT Circuit and was known as the Caracas WCT tournament.
 In 1977 the tournament was not held for five years when it was revived and rebranded in 1982 as the Caracas Open played at the same venue until 1983.